-We implemented one of the first web-based online field experiments of fund-raising.
+We implemented the first web-based online field experiments of fund-raising.
 We embedded our experiment in the Internet Public Library to test four mechanisms: Voluntary Contribution (VCM), Premium, Seed Money and Matching.
-The Premium mechanism generates a significantly higher contribution rate than VCM, but the gift size is not significantly different across mechanisms.
+Although the gift size is not significantly different across mechanisms, the Seed and Matching mechanisms each generate significantly higher user click-through response rate than the Premium mechanism.
 Because this is one of the earliest embedded, web-based field experiments, we report our methodology findings in some detail.
-Using pop-up windows and asking for non-privacy-invasive geographic information were ineffective as participant assignment techniques.
-Participant clickstream data that nominally demonstrates a desire to donate is a poor predictor of actual giving.
+Cookies work better as participant assignment techniques than pop-up windows and elicitation of geographic information.
+Participant clickstream data that nominally demonstrate a desire to donate is a poor predictor of actual giving.

-JEL Classifications: C93 (Field Experiment), H41 (Public Goods)

-Keywords: online fund-raising, public goods, field experiment
+JEL Classifications: C93 (Field Experiment), H41 (Public Goods) Keywords: online fund-raising, public goods, field experiment

-^{}We thank Erica Ackerman, Michael Cohen, Maurita Holland and Shelley MacMillan for helpful discussions, John List, the Guest Editor, and two anonymous referees for their constructive comments which significantly improved the paper.
+&lt;sup>\We thank Erica Ackerman, Michael Cohen, Maurita Holland and Shelley MacMillan for helpful discussions, John List, the Guest Editor, and two anonymous referees for their constructive comments which significantly improved the paper.
 We thank Erica Ackerman, Kathy Koehler and John Northup for programming for the experiment, Sasha Achen and Benjamin Chiao for testing the programs, the entire staff of the Internet Public Library for their support, and Kelly Roan and the University of Michigan Development Office for logistic support.
 Chen gratefully acknowledges the financial support from the National Science Foundation through grant no. SES-0339587, and MacKie-Mason from no. CSS-9988715.
 Chen and MacKie-Mason: School of Information, University of Michigan, 1075 Beal Avenue, Ann Arbor, MI 48109-2112.
 Email: yanchen@umich.edu, jmm@umich.edu.
 Li: Department of Economics, University of Michigan, 611 Tappan Street, Ann Arbor, MI 48109-1220; Email: xinl@umich.edu.